top of page

 The 14-Week 12 Step Plan

 If you're not following along with a group, then add these steps to your calendar or set reminders to stay on track.
-If you'd like to follow a group, please contact me
+If you'd like to follow a group, please hit the button below or contact me for more information.

 No workouts?

-As you can see there are no gym workouts or any strenuous exercises in these steps, more on that later.
-However if you do workout then consider that a bonus and always fuel your workouts with good quality foods - not treats.
-If you're already doing some of the steps, that's great, you can miss those steps and move on!
+There are no specific gym workouts or any strenuous exercises in these steps, only examples and suggestions.
+More on that later.
+However, if you do workout then consider that a bonus and always fuel your workouts with good quality foods - not treats.

 Change is hard, but the rewards are immeasurable.
 By committing to these steps, you’ll not only improve your health but also create a sustainable, fulfilling lifestyle.
 Stick with it, and your “new you” will become your normal you.